Call our main office at 812-471-4611 for more information.

-Before admission to our Intensive Outpatient Program (IOP), patients are assessed our Chemical Dependency Coordinator and/or our CARE Team.
-After the assessment, a psychiatrist and licensed therapist then work together to determine the appropriate level of care
+This is an outpatient rehabilitation program for people with substance use disorders.
+It meets three times per week.
+Before admission to our Intensive Outpatient Program (IOP), patients are assessed by our Chemical Dependency Coordinator and/or our CARE Team.
+After the assessment, a psychiatrist and licensed therapist work together to determine the appropriate level of care.
+Average length of participation in the program is six weeks.

 Medication Assisted Treatment (MAT)